drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-- 2μm across (for ref sheet of paper is 50μm, 1/20th of a mm or 0.05mm)
+- 2μm across (for ref sheet of paper is 50μm, 1/20th of a mm or 0.05mm).
 - 25x thinner than that.
-300 million alveoli
+300 million alveolii.
-- Each alveoli is 0.0042mm^3 (a grain of sand is 0.06mm^3, so an alveoli is about 14 times smaller)
+- Each alveoli is 0.0042mm^3 (a grain of sand is 0.06mm^3, so an alveoli is about 14 times smaller).
-- Surface area of a tennis court
+- Surface area of a tennis court.

 ##